 I completed and passed a General Education Development (GED) test.
-Am I eligible for an HSF/Pedro Urquidi Scholarship?
+Am I eligible for the Pedro Urquidi Scholarship Program?

 All high school applicants must be graduating high school seniors from Alisal High School.
 Current undergraduates from Salinas, CA (inclusive of Monterey County, CA) who completed a GED are eligible.